Glen Campbell: 1980–2011: Later career

 He is credited with giving Alan Jackson his first big break after Jackson recorded with Campbell's music publishing business in the early 1990s.
 Campbell also served as an inspiration to Keith Urban, who cites Campbell as a strong influence on his performing career.

 In 2005, Campbell was inducted into the Country Music Hall of Fame.
+Glen was inducted into the Musicians Hall of Fame and Museum in the first group of inductees alongside other members of the Wrecking Crew in 2007.
 It was announced in April 2008 that Campbell was returning to his signature label, Capitol, to release his new album, Meet Glen Campbell.
 The album was released on August 19.
 With this album, he branched off in a different musical direction, covering tracks from artists such as Travis, U2, Tom Petty and the Heartbreakers, Jackson Browne, and Foo Fighters.
 It was Campbell's first release on Capitol in over 15 years.
 Musicians from Cheap Trick and Jellyfish contributed to the album as well.
 The first single, a cover of Green Day's "Good Riddance (Time of Your Life)", was released to radio in July 2008.